 are you accepting custom orders or will you remake pairs?

-a: i'm so sorry right now i am not able to take on any customs, and in general i do not do any remakes. i will make pairs slightly the same, and revisit themes, but for the most part all my pairs are one of a kind! i will notify my instagram/newsletter when/if i start taking custom work again. thank you for understanding.
+a: i'm so sorry right now i am not able to take on any custom orders, and in general i do not do any remakes, outside of repairing your purchases if needed! part of the magic for me is creating what comes to my heart. thank you for understanding!

-how do i get a pair of earrings from you?
+how do i purchase a pair of earrings from you?

-a: right now i am posting work to my instagram and selling it through my website. sometimes there is a mad dash to get pieces! i am thinking through how to make this more fair and accessible, but at the moment this is just the way it is. pls follow my instagram to get notified of sale dates and set your alarms if you're interested in purchasing a pair!
+a: right now i am posting work to my instagram and selling it through my website. sometimes there is a mad dash to get pieces! i am thinking through how to make this more fair and accessible, but at the moment this is just the way it is. pls follow my instagram and sign up for my newsletter (on front page at the bottom) if you're interested!

 can non indigenous people wear your earrings?